-Attendees: a pace of the meeting
+ct of the meeting

+Attendees:

 Name 1, Name 2, Name 3, Name 4, Name 5

-Aim of the meeting

 Aim of the meeting:

 Description of the aim

 First topic:

 Description of the topic

 Someone: Details of the contribution

 Someone else: Details of the contribution

 Second topic:

 Description of the topic

 Someone: Details of the contribution

 Someone else: Details of the contribution

 Other topic discussed:

 A. First point

 Someone: Details of the contribution

 Someone else: Details of the contribution

 B. Second point

 Someone: Details of the contribution

 Someone else: Details of the contribution

 Concluding remarks

 Disclaimer

+The properties received tracing that the company 0